-At the approach to the picturesque village of Glenarm lie some derelict buildings – namely, an old pottery and what looks to have been a showroom of some kind.
+At the approach to the picturesque village of Glenarm lie some derelict buildings.
 Situated next to the marina, they are, I guess, prime real estate and would make the perfect venue for a restaurant or a small hotel even.
-Yet, so far, they remain undeveloped and amidst the pretty and perfectly tidy floral displays that greet you as you enter the village, these old buildings have become an unruly haven for wildflowers (or weeds, depending on your point of view !).
+Yet, so far, they remain undeveloped.
+And left to its own devices, the space has become a wildflower wasteland, a quietly chaotic and unruly haven for beautiful wildflowers (or ugly weeds, depending on your point of view !).

-Admittedly, not everyone might appreciate the space, but a short wander through reveals a beauty that is not immediately obvious.
+Admittedly, not everyone might appreciate this wildflower wasteland, but a short wander through it reveals a beauty that is not immediately obvious.
+And though it seems a neglected and abandoned space, it’s actually buzzing with life.
+It’s a haven for bees, butterflies and all sorts of insects.

 Buddleia which seems to grow just about anywhere !